jfmengels/blog/content/blog/what-has-happened-since-elm-review-v2/index.md

 They are meant to replace `withExpressionVisitor` and `withDeclarationVisitor`.
 These 2 functions take a `type Direction = OnEnter | OnExit`, which tells you when in the tree traversal the node gets visited.
 Visiting "on exit" is very useful if you need to do something after having visited the children of the node.
 In most cases you won't care about this though, but you still had to account for it in order not to report errors twice.

-The new `Enter` and `Exit` variants of the different visitors will support the same use-cases, but in a terser way.
+The new `Enter` and `Exit` variants of the different visitors will support the same use-cases but in a terser way.
 This will also avoid useless visits and evaluations when you don't care about the exit case, so it is good for performance too.
-I plan on removing `withExpressionVisitor` and `withDeclarationVisitor` in the next major version, and renaming `withExpressionEnterVisitor` and `withDeclarationEnterVisitor` to take their place.
+I plan on removing `withExpressionVisitor` and `withDeclarationVisitor` in the next major version and renaming `withExpressionEnterVisitor` and `withDeclarationEnterVisitor` to take their place.
 Using these new variants simplifies the code like this:

 ```elm
 -- BEFORE